 Runner-Ups for The Role of Brian O’Connor

 Before the late Paul Walker became synonymous with the Fast and Furious franchise with his memorable role as Brian O’Connor, several high-profile actors were considered for the role.
 Mark Wahlberg and Christian Bale were in the running for the role during the casting process.
-The most interesting name in the list though is rapper Eminem, who was also considered for the role of O’Connor.
+The most interesting name on the list though is rapper Eminem, who was also considered for the role of O’Connor.

 The Film Series is Not in Chronological Order

 If you want to watch the film series properly (story-wise), you will want to watch it in this order: 1, 2, 4, 5, 6, 3, 7.
 This is because in the third entry, The Fast and the Furious; Tokyo Drift, we see the character of Han die near the end.
 But in the fourth and following installments, Han is still alive and kicking.
-This is because Tokyo Drift’s events happened between the sixth and seventh entry.
+This is because Tokyo Drift’s events happened between the sixth and seventh entries.

 Tokyo Drift King

 Speaking of the third Fast and Furious film, we get to see the real ‘Drift King’ in the film.
 Just not behind the wheels though.
-Keiichi Tsuchiya, a professional race driver and is legit knows as the Drift King in Japan, can be seen as a fisherman who criticizes the protagonist, Sean Boswell (Lucas Black), during his drift driving lessons.
+Keiichi Tsuchiya, a professional race driver and is legit known as the Drift King in Japan, can be seen as a fisherman who criticizes the protagonist, Sean Boswell (Lucas Black), during his drift driving lessons.
 However, Tsuchiya did do all the driving stunts for Sean.